 Defold includes a modified version of the Box2D physics engine for 2D physics simulations.
 It allows you to simulate Newtonian physics interactions between different types of collision objects.
 This manual explains how this works.

-A collision object is a component you use to extends a game object with physical behaviour.
+A collision object is a component you use to extend a game object with physical behaviour.
 A collision object has different physical properties (like weight, restitution and friction) and its spatial extension is defined by one or more shapes that you attach to the component.
-Defold supports the following types of collision object:
+Defold supports the following types of collision objects:

 The editor allows you to easily attach a collision object to any game object: